 According to the Centers for Disease Control and Prevention, 450 people across 32 states have had cases of pulmonary illness with six deaths due to vaping, the last coming just this week.

 Some investigators are beginning to believe that the cause for this illness lies within cannabinoid substances being added to the e-cigarette oil.
 With cannabis oil being used in e-cigarettes, there is an added oil that must go with it.
 The reason for this is to liquify the cannabis for use in the e-cigarette.
 This added oil is being noted as a potential cause.
-However, there is no definitive single substance being claimed by higher up officials like the CDC.
+However, there is no definitive single substance being claimed by higher-up officials like the CDC.

 Without a definitive cause, the CDC is struggling to get people to realize the magnitude of this dilemma.
-Yet, people are continuing to modify and add substances that are not intended for its use.
+Yet, people are continuing to modify and add substances that are not intended for their use.
 These substances have yet to be definitively traced to the illness.

 JUUL’s FDA Warnings

-E-cigarettes have never even been proved to be used as a substitute to smoking regular cigarettes.
+E-cigarettes have never even been proved to be used as a substitute for smoking regular cigarettes.
 Companies like JUUL are coming under fire for their marketing practices.
 JUUL, in attempts to market their products, had been blatantly calling them “the safer alternative to smoking.”

 However, this was never the truth and has resulted in many issues for the company.
 Not only has JUUL been the targets of many lawsuits, but they recently were given a stern warning from the FDA to cease their marketing actions.